Oblivionburn/OP_Engine/README.md

     - Spellbook (an empty list of Spells, each Spell contains an empty list of Properties inheriting from generic Something class)
     - Some basic animation code for spritesheets with 4 directions of movement (can override Animator class for more)
     - Boolean flags for Interacting, Unconscious, Dead, InCombat, and Travelling
-- JobManager component for central organization of character Job (jobs not added to it by default)
+- JobManager component for central organization of Jobs (jobs not added to it by default)
-- InventoryManager component for central organization of Inventory (inventories not added to it by default)
+- InventoryManager component for central organization of Inventories (inventories not added to it by default)
 - TimeManager component for tracking global in-game time with custom TimeHandler class for event-driven time tracking
 - CraftingManager component for central organization of crafting recipes
-- ResearchManager component for handling research trees
+- ResearchManager component for central organization of research trees
-- World (tile map) consisting of a list of Map, each Map has a list of Layer, and each Layer has a list of Tile
+- World object (for 2D tile mapping) consisting of a list of Map, each Map has a list of Layer, and each Layer has a list of Tile
   - Includes large list of randomly generated fantasy-sounding names for villages/cities/maps/etc
-- Basic UI objects/classes for Buttons, Labels, Input boxes, Pictures/Images, Progress Bars, and Sliders
+- UI objects: Button, Label, Input box, Picture, Progress Bar, and Slider
-- MenuManager component for central organization of menus (menus not added to it by default)
+- MenuManager component for central organization of Menus (menus not added to it by default)
-  - Menu class contains lists of all basic UI controls and methods for getting menus built more quickly/easily
+  - Menu class contains lists of all UI objects, and has methods for getting menus built more quickly/easily
-- SceneManager component for central organization of screens/scenes/levels (scenes not added to it by default)
+- SceneManager component for central organization of Scenes (screens, levels, or cutscenes)
   - Scene class has its own Menu and World instance
-- SoundManager component for handling basic playing/pausing/stopping and volume control of sounds/music/etc using FMOD
+- SoundManager component for handling playing/pausing/stopping and volume control of sounds, music, and ambient noise using FMOD
-- SpellbookManager component for central organization of spellbooks (none are added to it by default)
+- SpellbookManager component for central organization of Spellbooks (none are added to it by default)
 - ParticleManager component for handling particles
-- AssetManager component for organizing and loading Textures (.png), Shaders (.FxDX), Fonts (.xnb), Sounds, Ambient noise, and Music
 - Utilities:
   - Cryptography-grade random number generator for extreme randomness (named CryptoRandom in library)
   - GetLine method for fast ray-tracing between two coordinates (returns list of coordinates between the two points)